 Evidence-based postpartum care and what to expect

 WHO postnatal guidelines recommend a minimum of four contacts after birth, with close monitoring of bleeding and vital signs in the first 24 hours.
-Skin-to-skin contact and early breastfeeding initiation are both strongly supported by evidence.
+Skin-to-skin contact and early breastfeeding support are both strongly supported by research, not only for feeding success but also for bonding and newborn regulation.

 | Timeframe | Key care activities |